Hi

 Design Practitioner Lecture, Design for Performance & Interaction MArch, University College London, (May 2019)

-TEACHING
+TEACHING & WORKSHOP

-Electronics 1 module, MEng Design Engineering, Teaching assistant to Dr. David Boyle, Imperial College London spring (2023)
+Electronics 1 module, MEng Design Engineering, Teaching assistant to Dr. David Boyle, Imperial College London (Spring 2023)

 GIZMO Physical Computing Module, MEng Design Engineering, Teaching assistant for Nicolas Rojas, Design Engineering Undergraduate module, Imperial College London, winter/spring (2020-2021)

-Cyber-Physical Systems, MA Innovation Design Engineering, Teaching assistant for Becky Stewart, Royal College of Art, winter 2022
+Cyber-Physical Systems, MA Innovation Design Engineering, Teaching assistant for Becky Stewart, Royal College of Art, (Winter 2022)

 EMPLOYMENT

-Robotics and Automation Intern, Microsoft Research, Cambridge, UK (April 2022 – June 2022)
+Robotics and Automation Intern, Microsoft Research Cambridge.
+UK (April 2022 – June 2022)

 Designer, Asif Khan Studio, London, UK (September 2017 – September 2020)